Skip to content

 The government is basically saying: if you’re not buying a mansion, we’ve got your back.
 The full benefit goes to everyday buyers.
 Wealthy buyers still get something, but the big money goes to regular Ontarians.

 And this isn’t just for first-time home buyers.
-Any buyer qualifies.
+Any buyer qualifies — including investors purchasing for long-term rental.
 That’s huge for investors and move-up buyers who usually get left out of government programs.

 Most buyers miss the CMHC Energy Star rebate entirely — that’s $4,750+ left on the table. book a free strategy call with LendCity and we’ll make sure you capture both the HST waiver and the energy rebate on your new construction purchase.